russgallop/Week_One_Challenge/README.md

 This is the week one challenge in which we are given starter code and were to change and add some content.

-One of the challenges were to add accessibility standards.
-To allow persons who are visually impaired to know what an image is on a page by using the "alt" attribute.
-Or if the link becomes broken for some reason there will be a description of the image.
+One of the challenges were to add accessibility to the page by including an alt attribute to an image and adding a description.
+This allows text readers to read and voice the description of the image.
+It will also display the description on the page if for some reason the image doesn’t appear.

-Also added semantic elements to replace non semantic elements such as div and replacing with section
+The title element was also changed to add a more descriptive title to reflect the nature of the website and the business behind it.
+Semantic elements were also added to replace non semantic elements such as div and replacing with section.